saintsal/mentorimpact/_includes/index.md

 Our research approach focused on top performers.
 We started with the world's top-performing startup accelerators, focusing on the two that were designed around a mentor network - Techstars and Seedcamp.

-There we looked at the top-forming startups, the ones that carried the performance of the overall portfolio, and we asked for the mentors that had made the biggest difference to them.
+There we looked at their most successful startups, the ones that carried the performance of the overall portfolio, and asked them which mentors had made the biggest difference.
 These were the top performing mentors of the top-performing startups in the top-performing accelerators.

 What they told us was surprising -- it contradicted a lot of common knowledge.

+So we dug deeper.
 Over a 3-month deep research process, we interviewed these mentors until we had thorough coverage of their approaches.

-This was turned into a mentor training workshop, which was iterated in 5 accelerators over another 6 months.
+This was turned into a mentor training workshop, which was iterated in 5 accelerators over another 6 months until it was quickly actionable.

-The result, Mentor Impact, guides you through their different approaches, so you can find what works best for you:
+The result, Mentor Impact, guides you through their different approaches, so you can find what works best for you personally:

 * ways to calibrate your advice, to make sure it's actionable to startups
 * different approaches to knowledge transfer